tvturnhout/ChatStats/README.md

 # ChatStats

-##### This is a repo for helping to analyse Facebook groupchats:
+##### This is a repo for helping to analyse Facebook groupchats

 ![](https://github.com/tvturnhout/chatstats/blob/master/examples/example1.png)

 This package will show some cool statistics for your Facebook groupchats.

-##Requirements:
+#Requirements:

 Python 2.7

-To install a fresh environment through Anaconda:
+To install a fresh environment through Anaconda run following commands:

-Run following commands:
 ```sh
 $ conda create -n py27 python=2.7 anaconda
 $ activate py27